Zane-/Zane-.github.io/docs/getting_started/index.md

 ### Installing iTerm2

 The default Terminal application on macOS is pretty lackluster.
 If you would like a better one, I would recommend iTerm2.
-You can download it for free from [iterm2.com](https://iterm2.com)
+You can download it for free from [iterm2.com](https://iterm2.com).
+Make sure you go into the settings and change your font to the nerd font you installed.